Skip to content

 Definition

-A virtual power plant (VPP) is a network of distributed energy resources — rooftop solar, home and grid batteries, EV chargers, smart thermostats, and controllable loads — aggregated and coordinated by software so that, from the grid's perspective, they behave like a single dispatchable power plant.
-No new physical plant is built; instead thousands of small, owner-held resources are pooled and steered together to inject, absorb, or shift power on command.
+A virtual power plant (VPP) is a network of distributed energy resources — rooftop solar, home and grid batteries, EV chargers, smart thermostats, and controllable loads — aggregated and coordinated by software so that, from the grid operator's perspective, they behave like a single dispatchable power plant.
+No new physical plant is built; instead, thousands of small, individually owned resources are pooled and steered together to inject, absorb, or shift power on command.
+It is the grid's version of a mining pool: many small contributors, one coordinated presence in the market, payouts flowing back in proportion to contribution.

 How aggregation works